 It is hoped a fixed exchange rate will reduce inflationary expectations.

-Disadvantage of fixed exchange rates
+Disadvantages of fixed exchange rates

 1. Conflict with other macroeconomic objectives.